danachen/Javascript/notes/OBJECTS.md

   // logs 400, 375, 870 ... the 80 is missing!
 ```

-* Changing one of the properties to `enumerable:fasle` also affect the object
+* Changing one of the properties to `enumerable:false` also affect the object

 ```javascript
 var products = {